October 27 is National Black Cat Day, a day dedicated to celebrating these often misunderstood and unfairly stereotyped animals.

 Black cats were revered in ancient Egypt

-In ancient Egypt, black cats were held in high regard.
-They were associated with the goddess Bastet, who was the goddess of home, fertility, and protection.
+In ancient Egypt, people held black cats in high regard.
+They associated the animals with the goddess Bastet, the goddess of home, fertility, and protection.

 They’re photogenic!